tuenti/secrets-manager/README.md

 Vault tokens will be renewed by `secrets-manager` if the `ttl` is lower than `vault.max-token-ttl` and the token is renewable.
 But as per Vault's [documentation](https://www.vaultproject.io/docs/concepts/tokens.html#the-general-case), regular tokens will have their own max TTL that it's calculated on every renewal, so that a token will eventually expire.
 This can be ok for your use case, but for others a [periodic token](https://www.vaultproject.io/docs/concepts/tokens.html#periodic-tokens) could be much more convinient.
 In the case of a periodic token, the `period` will invalidate the `vault.renew-ttl-increment` option.

+### Vault AppRole
+Vault token as a login mechanism has been deprecated in favor of the [AppRole](https://www.vaultproject.io/docs/auth/approle.html) authentication method for `secrets-manager`.
+`secrets-manager` will still renew the token obtained after login in, but will make `secrets-manager` more resilient in case of a token has expired due to network issues, Vault sealed, etc.

+So instead of expecting a token, `secrets-manager` expects a `role_id` and a `secret_id` to connect to Vault.

-To create a regular token attached to a policy:
+To create a role with a permanent `secret_id` attached to a policy:

-`$ vault token create -ttl=1h -policy=my-policy`
+`$ vault write auth/approle/role/secrets-manager policies=my-policy secret_id_num_uses=0 secret_id_ttl=0`

-To create a periodic token you can create a token role as follows:
+To get a `secret_id`:

-`$ vault write auth/token/roles/secrets-manager allowed_policies=my-policy period=1h`
+`$ vault write -force auth/approle/role/secrets-manager/secret-id`

-And then generate a token associated to that role
+To get the `role_id`:

-`$ vault token create -role="secrets-manager`
+`$ vault read auth/approle/role/secrets-manager/role-id`

 ## Deployment
 *secrets-manager* has been designed to be deployed in Kubernetes as it reads its config file from Kubernetes Configmap.
 Future versions of *secrets-manager* may use Custom Resource Definitions instead.
 You will find a full deployment example in the [examples/](examples) folder.